 Ways to Access Oracle Cloud Infrastructure

 You can access Oracle Cloud Infrastructure using the Console (a browser-based interface) or the REST API.
-However, you cannot specifically access Marketplace using the REST API.
-Marketplace does not have SDK support.
-Instructions for the Console are included in topics throughout this guide.
+Instructions for the Console and API are included in topics throughout this guide.
+However, you cannot specifically access Marketplace using the Command Line Interface (CLI).
+Marketplace does not have CLI support.
+For a list of available SDKs, see Software Development Kits and Command Line Interface.

 To access the Console, you must use a supported browser.
 You can use the Console link at the top of this page to go to the sign-in page.
 You will be prompted to enter your cloud tenant, your user name, and your password.